Terms and conditions

 9.22.
 We reserve the right to re-schedule or cancel an event but will give you as much notice as reasonably possible in all the circumstances.
 We are not liable for any costs incurred by a delegate or their organisation:

 - arising from cancellation/postponement

 - arising from misunderstanding of/inaccuracies in AQA information.

 9.23.
 If we cancel an event, we will credit delegate fees.

 9.24.
 To cancel or amend a booking, we must receive your request either online via the customer portal or by phone at least 10 working days before the event.
 To cancel/transfer a booking after this time, please contact us on 0161 696 5994 or email us at email@example.com.

 9.25.
 Credits are not given for bookings cancelled or transferred less than 10 working days from the event.
-Where a booking is cancelled or amended at least 10 working days before the event, for those Centers with an AQA credit account the relevant amount will be credited to the account and credit note dispatched within 5 working days.
-Those without a credit account and, who paid by card, a refund will be made to the same card within 5 working Days of the cancellation or amendment.
+Where a booking is cancelled or amended at least 10 working days before the event, for those centres with an AQA credit account the relevant amount will be credited to the account and credit note dispatched within five working days.
+Those without a credit account and, who paid by card, a refund will be made to the same card within five working days of the cancellation or amendment.